 Researchers have found that one of the most common ways to cope with grief is through talking outloud to the dead.

-Now that we’ve cleared that up, here’s how to communicate with the dead:
+Now that we’ve cleared that up, here’s how to communicate with the deceased:

 The best way to stay in touch with a deceased loved one is through prayer and meditation.